Latent Space Modelling of Hypergraph Data: Abstract

 \section{Abstract}

 The increasing prevalence of relational data describing interactions among a target population has motivated a wide literature on statistical network analysis.
 In many applications, interactions may involve more than two members of the population and this data is more appropriately represented by a hypergraph.
-In this paper, we present a model for hypergraph data which extends the latent space distance model of \cite{hoff2002} and, by drawing a connection to constructs from computational topology, we develop a model whose likelihood is inexpensive to compute.
-We obtain posterior samples via an MCMC scheme and we rely on Bookstein coordinates to remove the identifiability issues associated with the latent representation.
-We demonstrate that the latent space construction imposes desirable properties on the hypergraphs generated in our framework and provides a convenient visualisation of the data.
-Furthermore, through simulation, we investigate the flexibility of our model and consider estimating predictive distributions.
-Finally, we explore the application of our model to two real world datasets. \\
+In this paper, we present a model for hypergraph data which extends the well established latent space approach for graphs and, by drawing a connection to constructs from computational topology, we develop a model whose likelihood is inexpensive to compute.
+A delayed-acceptance MCMC scheme is proposed to obtain posterior samples and we rely on Bookstein coordinates to remove the identifiability issues associated with the latent representation.
+We theoretically examine the degree distribution of hypergraphs generated under our framework and, through simulation, we investigate the flexibility of our model and consider estimation of predictive distributions.
+Finally, we explore the application of our model to two real-world datasets. \\

 \textbf{Keywords:} Hypergraphs, Latent Space Networks, Simplicial complex, Bayesian Inference, Statistical Network Analysis.